rosenvladimirov/sale-workflow/sale_order_line_date/README.rst

 Sale order line date
 ====================

-This module adds requested date to a sales order lines and propagate it to stock moves and procurements.
+This module adds requested dates to a sales order lines and propagate it to stock moves and procurements.
 When the requested date of the whole sale order is modified the requested date of the lines change to match.